ammaaraslam/CodeCircuit/content/pages/ammaar-aslam/ammaar-aslam.md

 - This site's [tech stack](/about/#tools)

->I'm thinking of learning ElectronJS in the future for building desktop applications.I might share what I'm learning through tutorials, so stay tuned for that.
+>I'm thinking of learning ElectronJS in the future for building desktop applications.I might share what I'm learning through articles, so stay tuned for that.

 ## Get in touch
 - **Twitter** - [@itsammaar_7](https://twitter.com/itsammaar_7)